-This Wednesday Rep. Pete Olson (R-TX) was joined by Reps.
-Ralph Abraham (R-LA), Brian Babin (R-TX) and Vicky Hartzler (R-MO) in introducing the Civil Rights Uniformity Act (H.R.
+This Wednesday Rep. Pete Olson (R-Texas) was joined by Reps.
+Ralph Abraham (R-La.), Brian Babin (R-Texas) and Vicky Hartzler (R-Mo.) in introducing the Civil Rights Uniformity Act (H.R.
 2796).
-This legislation would prevent all references to the words “sex” or “gender” from being misinterpreted to mean “gender identity” in federal civil rights law, including Title IX of the Education Amendments of 1972, the Civil Rights Act of 1964, the Fair Housing Act, Obamacare, and other laws.
-This bill affirms that when Congress passed civil rights law, the purpose was to protect against discrimination when it comes to a person’s objective biological sex, not a subjective, self-declared “gender identity.”
+This legislation would prevent all references to the words "sex" or "gender" from being misinterpreted to mean "gender identity" in federal civil rights law, including Title IX of the Education Amendments of 1972, the Civil Rights Act of 1964, the Fair Housing Act, Obamacare, and other laws.
+This bill affirms that when Congress passed civil rights law, the purpose was to protect against discrimination when it comes to a person's objective biological sex, not a subjective, self-declared "gender identity."

 On May 13, 2016, the Obama administration's Department of Education and Department of Justice issued a joint "Dear Colleague Letter on Transgender Students, declaring that the agencies would "treat a student's gender identity as the student's sex for purposes of enforcing Title IX."
 The guidance directed all educational institutions that receive federal funds to allow transgender students to use showers, bathrooms, lockers, dorms, and joint athletic teams that correspond to their subjective, self-declared gender identity, rather than their objective biological sex defined on their birth certificate.